NicolasNeubauer/noobhour_modules/README.md

 Bernoulli Gate (a software implementation of
 [Mutable Instruments Branches](https://mutable-instruments.net/modules/branches/)).
-There is also a probability input which is computed as the sum of the knob value (0-1) and the CV input.
+There is also a probability input which is computed as the sum of the knob value (0..1) and the CV input.

 - In Gate mode, High is returned if Gate is on - but only with probability p, determined each time Gate triggers (switches from off to on).

-- In Latch mode, Gate is only used as a trigger: When it triggers, the output switches to High with probability p or to Base otherwise.
+- In Latch mode, Gate is only used as a trigger: When it triggers, the output switches to High with probability p or to Low otherwise.

 - In Toggle mode, Gate is only used as a trigger as well: When it triggers, the output switches from Low to High or from High to